RedWinterDawn/Unifi-Wifi/README.md

 portal-api.URL=https://api.jive.com/wifi
 ```

+Find `JiveLoginService.js`
+Replace `wifi.jive.com` in the redirect_url path to `localhost:8000`

+If you are connecting to the servers Unifi Controller also do:
 Next, you have to set up an SSH tunnel to the managed wifi Mongo DB on the Unifi host.
 Your public key needs to added to the server (talk to devops):
 ```
 ssh admin@unifi -L 27117:localhost:27117